 Inducing doubt.
 You yourself demonstrated a common groupthink phenomenon.
 You began to doubt whether you were right because of the opposition and/or because Jeff, a more powerful figure, supported his option.

 You didn’t vote what you really thought.
 Which can be an issue in and of itself.
 But in addition, groupthink can seriously affect the quality of the work so that groups wanting to be innovative tend instead towards the status quo and protecting vested interests.

-This dysfunctional way of operating can many forms.
+Groupthink occurs in many forms.
 More information is available in James Surowiecki’s The Wisdom of Crowds.
 How to deal with it is my next post.